MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.10 Combined Measures

 The optimized technologies were applied to the baseline model to determine the combined effects on the annual energy cost and use with several excluded from the combined case.
 A1 and M1 were excluded because the cost and use savings were very close to 0%.
-A3 (window shades) was excluded because A2 (electrochromic glazing) showed higher savings on an individual basis and because the technologies use the same controls so there is potential for one counteracting the other.
+A3 (window shades) was excluded because A2 (electrochromic glazing) showed higher savings on an individual basis and because the technologies use the same controls so there is potential for one counteracting the benefits of the other.
 This was confirmed by running the simulations with and without measure A3, where the one with the measure showed lower savings.
 Figures 3.38 and 3.39 show the energy cost and use savings for the combined case, which were 36% and 21.1% respectively.
 Electric demand cost savings from measure A2 and C2 contributed the most to total cost savings.
-Similarly, these measures contributed the most to energy use savings, which indicates that electrochromic glazing and smart thermostats or dynamic setpoints have the most potential for providing grid services of the technolgies considered in this analysis.
+Similarly, these measures contributed the most to energy use savings, which indicates that electrochromic glazing and smart thermostats or dynamic setpoints have the most potential for providing grid services of the technologies considered in this analysis.

 ![image](images/measures_combined_energy_cost_savings.png)